Skip to main content

 Who should stay in Le Joseray, Le Legettaz and Le Chatelard?

-The main advantage of staying in these areas is their proximity to the Santons piste, which makes most of its accommodation ski-to-the-door.
 Self-catering apartments are plentiful here but you can also find some luxury chalets in the area.
 A handful of shops, bars and restaurants complete the offering.

 a skier with blue skies behind

-Le Laisinant: Modern & quiet resort
+Le Laisinant: modern and quiet resort

 Situated beyond Val d’Isère is the hamlet of Le Laisinant offering yet more ski-to-the door accommodation.
 Well connected to the centre thanks to the ski buses, Le Laisinant also has very convenient access to the ski area.